SybelBlue/slides/main-slides.md

 ## computing is an art

-Note:Did you know that the founders of computing believed that programming, and computing at large, was too artistic to allow for scientific research?
+Note: Did you know that the founders of computing believed that programming, and computing at large, was too artistic to allow for scientific research?

 +++ <!-- .slide: data-auto-animate -->